Where have all the lifeguards gone? - NewsBreak

 In Chicago, seasonal lifeguards are eligible to receive a $500 retention bonus .

 So what’s causing the shortage?
-Experts say it’s a combination of factors brought on by the coronavirus and the tight labor market.Teenagers detained after large party on Belmont Avenue
+Experts say it’s a combination of factors brought on by the coronavirus and the tight labor market.Father and son save 4-year-old from drowning

 In some cases, small municipal parks departments are struggling to entice workers with competitive wages.